survivejs/webpack-book/manuscript/optimizing_build/02_setting_environment_variables.md

 ## Conclusion

-Even though simply setting `process.env.NODE_ENV` the right way can help a lot especially with React related code, we can do better.
+Even though simply setting `process.env.NODE_ENV` the right way can help a lot especially with React-related code, we can do better.
 Currently our build doesn't benefit on client level cache invalidation.

 To achieve this, the build requires placeholders in which webpack can insert hashes that invalidate the files as we update the application.